-This document describes the status of the LMJ-PETAL facility and provides the necessary technical references to researchers intending to perform experiments on LMJ-PETAL.
+This document describes the status of the LMJ-PETAL facility and provides the necessary technical references to researchers intending to perform experiments on LMJ-PETAL for the 2027-2029 period.

-Some devices presented in this document are under development; the data given here, concerning their characteristics, correspond to the specifications.
+Some devices presented in this document are under development; the data given here, concerning characteristics, correspond to specifications.
 Some small differences could exist between the specification and the realization.

-All the presented devices should be available at the beginning of 2024, but some delays are possible.
+Unless otherwise stated, all the presented devices should be available at the beginning of 2027, but some delays are possible.